+44 (0)113 343 3633

 Summary: Cinema and history; Italian cultural studies; Popular cinema; Terrorism in Italian cinema

 Location: Michael Sadler 148

-Director of Research and Innovation in School of Languages Cultures and Societies.
-I work on Italian cinema and cultural studies with Italian and the Centre for World Cinemas and Digital Cultures.
-I am developing a large project on Italian cinema and history.
+Professor of Film and Cultural Studies.
+Director of Research and Innovation in the School of Languages Cultures and Societies.
+Member of the Centre for World Cinemas and Digital Cultures.
+Developing a large project on Italian cinema and history.

 cinema and history, popular cinema, cultural studies, terrorism and cinema, Italian cinema